 1. Depending on customer service and regulatory requirements, OP#A provides sensing service for logistics UAV tracking for collection of sensing data related to UAV using the radio access network with sensing capability (e.g. UAV’ position, velocity and environment related data), when the UAV enters the sensing area A.

-2. When the UAV enters sensing area B, based on sensing network sharing agreement between operators, the OP#A can use the shared radio access network with sensing capability to collect the sensing datawhich satisfy the service requirement of OP#A’s customer (e.g. logistics UAV tracking) as Figure 5.7.10.2-1, while these collected data will not be used by other operators.
+2. When the UAV enters sensing area B, based on sensing network sharing agreement between operators, the OP#A can use the shared radio access network with sensing capability to continue providing sensing service which satisfy the service requirement of OP#A’s customer (e.g. logistics UAV tracking) as Figure 5.7.10.2-1.
 Logistics customers do not need to be aware of which radio access network with sensing capability are used to provide the sensing service.

 3. Similarly, OP#B can provide sensing service for smart transportation for collection of sensing data related to motor vehicle using the shared radio access network with sensing capability (e.g. traffic speed and environment related data) in the sensing area B as Figure 5.7.10.2-2.
-When the cars enter the sensing area A, based on sensing network sharing agreement between operators, OP#B can use the shared radio access network with sensing capability to collect the sensing datawhich satisfy the service requirement of OP#B’s customer (e.g. smart transportation), while these collected data will not be used by other operators.
+When the cars enter the sensing area A, based on sensing network sharing agreement between operators, OP#B can use the shared radio access network with sensing capability to continue providing sensing service which satisfy the service requirement of OP#B’s customer (e.g. smart transportation).

-4. Similarly, OP#C which doesn’t deploy the radio access network with sensing capability, can use the shared radio access network with sensing capability of OP#A/#B to collect sensing data and satisfy the service requirement of OP#C’s customer (e.g. refrigerated transport) as Figure 5.7.10.2-2.
+4. Similarly, OP#C which doesn’t deploy the radio access network with sensing capability, can use the shared radio access network with sensing capability of OP#A/#B to provide sensing service and satisfy the service requirement of OP#C’s customer (e.g. refrigerated transport) as Figure 5.7.10.2-2.

 5. When drones, motor vehicles and refrigerated containers move across the overlapping coverage areas of Areas A and B, the sensing service transmitters and receivers can be located in a shared or non-shared radio access network with sensing capability, or a mix of both.